ctrlship

 Step 2: Deploy on Vercel

 Go to vercel.com and sign up with your GitHub account.
-Free tier is more than enough.
+Free tier is more than enough for personal projects.
+If your site makes money, you’ll need Pro ($20/month).

 Click “Add New Project.”
 Vercel shows your GitHub repos.
 Pick the one you want to deploy.
 It detects your framework automatically and sets up the build.
 Not sure which framework you’re on?
 I wrote about how to pick the right tech in a separate post.